-In addition to the 32 sustainable practices recorded and analysed to inform badge attainment, we’ve further expanded the number of third-party certifications and labels that automatically qualify accommodations to receive the badge.
-In addition to those officially approved by the Global Sustainable Tourism Council (GSTC), Green Tourism, and the EU Ecolabel, this now also includes Green Seal, Nordic Swan Ecolabel, Green Hospitality Ecolabel, Ibex Fairstay, Fair Trade Tourism, LEED and Edge.
+In addition to the 32 sustainable practices recorded and analyzed to inform badge attainment, we’ve further expanded the number of third-party certifications and labels that automatically qualify accommodations to receive the badge.
+In addition to those officially approved by the Global Sustainable Tourism Council (GSTC), Green Tourism, and the EU Ecolabel, this now also includes Green Seal, Nordic Swan Ecolabel, Green Hospitality Ecolabel, Ibex Fairstay, Fair Trade Tourism, LEED, and Edge.

 The Travel Sustainable badge is also supported by a program of educational components designed to identify and pursue measurable actions that will help lower environmental impact and increase social impact on the world.
 From tips for setting an environmental baseline to tactical advice on topics such as reducing water and energy consumption, our Travel Sustainable handbook is designed to support you on your sustainability journey at any stage.

 - Almost three-quarters (71%) of global travelers expressed a desire to travel more sustainably over the coming 12 months – up 10% from our 2021 report

 - 70% of global travelers say they’d be more likely to choose a sustainable accommodation – whether looking specifically for one or not

 - 78% of global travelers intend to stay in a sustainable property at least once in the coming year